Skip to content

 # Merge conversion factors.

-normalised = df.merge(
+normalised = prepared.merge(

 conv_factors,